E-LeLuan/Duncans_Grant/README.md

 With this script, there is a UnicodeDecode error on the 'é' character  in item 14.
 For the purposes of creating the .cnt file, this can be replaced with a regular 'e'.

+In order to run this portion of the script you must have created a .del file deliminating your regions of interest.
+To do this use text edit to create a file from your orignal Questions_01_10_18.script that includes ^ before ech line break as a deliminater for each region. e.g. Aidan had been studying abroad in a French-speaking part of Canada. ^\nHe had recently started introductory French lessons. ^\nThe teacher was unfriendly and his classes were very difficult. ^\nAidan's brother was visiting and asked, "How is learning the language going?" ^\nAidan replied, "It's not going as well as I'd hoped." ^\nThey went ice skating to give Aiden a break from learning French. ^\n